 Applications for this scholarship are now closed.
 This information reflects the 2019 scholarship cycle.
-To get information about the next scholarship cycle, which opens in fall 2020 for a course start of January 2021, subscribe to the email list at the bottom of this page.
+To get information about the next scholarship cycle, which opens in spring 2021 for a course start date of September 2021, subscribe to the email list at the bottom of this page.

 A Path to Opportunity